ac101m/redmon/README.md

 - The mod is currently purely client-side, relying on block states to determine the state of components.
 This _works_ but means that the mod can't see certain information (like the signal strength emitted by a comparator).
 For this to work, a server side component would be required.
-- The mod currently only supports the fabric runtime (not forge).
+- The mod currently only supports the fabric runtime (forge is not currently supported).

 ## Roadmap